Jerry Cotton: Overview

 In Finnish versions of Jerry Cotton, he is said to have been born and raised on a farm in Harpersville, Connecticut.
 There is also some reference to his father having been a blacksmith or Jerry himself having been a blacksmith's apprentice before joining the police academy.

-A group of over 100 authors write for the magazines, sold in many kiosks and over newsagents.
-Rolf Kalmuczak, who is the major author behind this name, made the TKKG series famous as Stefan Wolf.
+A group of over 100 authors write for the series, sold in many kiosks and over newsagents.
+Rolf Kalmuczak, who is the major author behind the series, made the wrote for it as "Stefan Wolf".

-One could summarise the motto of the series as "Crime without Sex", as women arise as characters only once in a while.
-Important figures of the series include, besides Cotton, his partner Phil Decker, FBI-chief John D. High, veteran agent Neville, Annie Geraldo, Zeerookah, June Clark, Roby O'Hara, Myrna, Windermeere and his Smith & Wesson, a 38 Caliber Smith & Wesson Special.
+In addition to Cotton, major figures in the series include his partner Phil Decker, FBI-chief John D. High, veteran agent Neville, Annie Geraldo, Zeerookah, June Clark, Roby O'Hara, Myrna, Windermeere and his Smith & Wesson, a 38 Caliber Smith & Wesson Special.
 Jerry Cotton drives a red Jaguar E-type, built in 1966.

-Even though some people regard Jerry Cotton novels as trivial literature, the FBI agent has a faithful fan community (just like his equally long-lived science-fiction counterpart, Perry Rhodan).
 Several Jerry Cotton novels were adapted as radio plays.

-One of the few official FBI pages in German states that Jerry Cotton indeed is a fictional agent and therefore it doesn't make sense to write fan-letters to him.
+One of the few official FBI pages in German states that Jerry Cotton indeed is a fictional agent and therefore it does not make sense to write fan letters to him.

 Authors

-Prominent authors who admit cooperation with the Jerry Cotton series include:
+Notable authors who confirmed writing for the Jerry Cotton series include: